makerdao/mips/MIP41/mip41.md

 The Interim Facilitator Election Process assumes the existence of one or more permanent Governance Facilitators.
 If this is not the case, MIP41c6 must be considered non-binding.

-An Interim Facilitator may be elected by a majority of Core Units voting in favour of a given individual.
+A single Interim Facilitator may be elected by a majority of Core Units voting in favor of a given individual.
 The individual must be willing to take the role to be eligible for election.
 Each Core Unit may cast a single vote for or against each candidate.
-In the event of a Core Unit containing multiple facilitators, they must come to consensus on their Core Unit's votes before communicating them publicly.
+In the event of a Core Unit containing multiple facilitators, they must come to a consensus on their Core Unit's votes before communicating them publicly.

-In the absence of succesful Interim Facilitator selection or election within 72 hours, one or more permanent facilitator onboarding proposals may be made under the next weekly governance cycle.
+In the absence of a successful Interim Facilitator selection or election within 72 hours, one or more permanent facilitator onboarding proposals may be submitted into the weekly governance cycle.
 This overrides the normal rules relating to the feedback and frozen periods.

-The Governance Facilitators are responsible for the implementation of this proces.
-A majority of  Governance Facilitators may modify this process to suit the circumstances by communicating details and reasoning publicly prior to the beginning of the process.
+The Governance Facilitators are responsible for the implementation of this process.
+A majority of Governance Facilitators may modify this process to suit the circumstances by communicating details and reasoning publicly before starting the process.

-Core Unit Facilitators should refrain from casting votes prior to the Governance Facilitators publicly communicating the details of the process's implementation.
+Core Unit Facilitators should refrain from casting votes before the Governance Facilitators publicly communicate the details of the process's implementation.

 #### Edge Cases

-If a Retiring Facilitator has not nominated an Interim Facilitator, the other Core Unit Facilitators must use the Interim Facilitator Election Process to elect an Interim Facilitator.
+If a voluntarily offboarding Facilitator has not nominated an Interim Facilitator, the other Core Unit Facilitators must use the Interim Facilitator Election Process to elect an Interim Facilitator.

-If a permenant facilitator is missing and uncontactable without notice and for unknown reasons, a majority of Governance Facilitators must use their best judgement as how to proceed with this process.
+If a permanent Facilitator is missing and uncontactable without notice and for unknown reasons, a majority of Governance Facilitators must use their best judgment as to how to proceed with this process.

 If a Core Unit has no active Facilitators as a result of involuntary offboarding and has no active budget, no Interim Facilitator will be appointed unless there are winding down activities that require one.

-If a permament Facilitator has not been chosen prior to the expiry of an Interim Facilitator's two month term, the Core Unit is offboarded, and any budgets revoked.
-A majority of Governance Facilitators may extend this time-limit by stating publicly that they are doing so, and the reason they are doing so.
+If a permanent Facilitator has not been chosen before the expiry of an Interim Facilitator's two-month term, the Core Unit is offboarded, and any budgets are revoked.
+A majority of Governance Facilitators may extend this time limit by stating publicly that they are doing so, and the reasoning for this decision.

-If the full Interim Facilitator Election Process (including the expedited weekly cycle permenent facilitator subproposals) fails to install either an Interim or permenant Facilitator, the Core Unit should be considered offboarded, and any budgets revoked.
+If the full Interim Facilitator Election Process (including the expedited weekly cycle permanent Facilitator subproposals) fails to install either an Interim or permanent Facilitator, the Core Unit should be considered offboarded, and any budgets revoked.
 Appropriate MIP subproposals should be filled out by the Governance Facilitators and marked as Approved without going to vote.

-If any other edge-cases occur, a majority of Governance Facilitators may resolve them to the best of their ability.
+If any other edge cases occur, a majority of Governance Facilitators may resolve them to the best of their ability.